Looking Closely at Children

 Shall we show them casually to someone?

-Shall we send the pictures home?
+Shall we email the pictures to his family?

 Sascha Pattern Blocks